geopandas/governance/Governance.md

 Project Maintainers may have their write access and voting rights revoked by the Steering Council if they are deemed to be actively harmful to The Project's well-being, and attempts at communication and conflict resolution have failed.
-Depending on the nature of the conflict, if any, the Code of Conduct Subcommittee may be involved in conflict resolution or specifically recommend revoking a Maintainer's write access and voting rights.
+Depending on the nature of the conflict, if any, the NumFOCUS Code of Conduct Working Group may be involved in conflict resolution or specifically recommend revoking a Maintainer's write access and voting rights.

 Current and retired Project Maintainers will be